-Ross (1982) connected the concept of andragogy and its value with some of the research on teacher effectiveness.
+Ross (1987) connected the concept of andragogy and its value with some of the research on teacher effectiveness.
 He believed that teachers' behavior relates to student achievement regarding such things as: Clarity, variability, enthusiasm, task-oriented behavior, use of student ideas, types of questions asked, probing, and levels of difficulty of instruction.
 Further, Monts (2000) suggested that various research issues regarding andragogy need to be explored, such as the effect of instruction of students in self-directed learning has upon academic success.
 There is also the necessity of instructors and students needing training in andragogical teaching and learning in order to break away from the pedagogical mentality, and gain a greater effectiveness in the utilization of the andragogical model.
-To this end, Reischmann (2000) indicated that in 1994 he changed the Otto Freiderick University, Bamberg, Germany, 'Chair of Adult Education' to 'Chair of Andragogy'.
-His understanding differentiates 'andragogy as the research' and 'adult education as the practice' in the education and learning of adults.
+To this end, Reischmann (2000) indicated that in 1994 he changed the Otto Freiderick University, Bamberg, Germany, "Chair of Adult Education" to "Chair of Andragogy."
+His understanding differentiates "andragogy as the research" and "adult education as the practice" in the education and learning of adults.

-Henschke (1998a, 2000) attempted a descriptive definition of andragogy that moved in the direction of calling it a scientific discipline of study.
+Henschke (1998a) attempted a descriptive definition of andragogy that moved in the direction of calling it a scientific discipline of study.
 Additionally, Furter (1971) proposed that universities recognize a science for the training of man to be called andragogy, with its purpose to focus not on children and adolescents, but on man throughout his life.
+The perspective of Akande and Jegede (2004) holds the view that describes andragogy as one of the new sciences of education that is now gaining ground in many areas.

-Merriam (2001) posited that the scholarship on andragogy since 1990 has taken two directions.
+Merriam (1999) asserts that andragogy is one of the major ideas in adult education that derived from the practice of adult education rather than being informed by research and knowledge from other disciplines, especially psychology.
+Merriam (2001) also posited that the scholarship on andragogy since 1990 has taken two directions.
 One stream seeks analysis of the origins of the concept or its usage in different parts of the world, thus becoming a touchstone for professionalizing through the establishment of a scientific discipline.
 The other stream critiques andragogy for its lack of attention to the context in which learning occurs.
 She emphasized that andragogy as one of the two "pillars" of adult learning theory (self-directed learning being the other pillar) will continue to engender debate, discussion, and research, thus suggesting that in so doing, it will further enrich our understanding of adult learning.
-Similarly, Reischmann (2004) added some historical perspective on the "why" of various periods in its emergence and then lying dormant for extended decades, to the scientific basis of andragogy.
-Much of his discussion centered on whether a term such as 'andragogy' was necessary or that the field of adult education has been and will be able to flourish and do its work without a unique term.
+Similarly, Reischmann (2004) added some historical perspective on the why of various periods in its emergence and then lying dormant for extended decades, to the scientific basis of andragogy.
+Much of his discussion centered on whether a term such as "andragogy" was necessary or that the field of adult education has been and will be able to flourish and do its work without a unique term.